 BetterLesson is hosting free virtual sessions in April -- one track for teachers, one track for leaders -- designed to aid the transition to online learning.
 Leaders will collaborate with peers to develop a plan tailored to the practical needs of their school and staff.
 Teachers will learn how to nurture culture, community and student-centered learning in a remote setting.
 Seats are limited.
 Sign up to reserve your spot.

-PowerMyLearning is offering its Family Playlists program at no charge, through the end of the school year.
+PowerMyLearning is offering its Family Playlists program for free for teachers during the pandemic, through the end of the school year.
 Family Playlists are mobile-friendly, multilingual learning assignments that let students “teach” their families a concept through collaborative activities.
 Parents send feedback -- including photos and videos -- to teachers after completing the activity.
 Call 877-338-1113 or email to get more information.

 Symbaloo, a content integration system is providing its PRO version, free, to all educators.
 The platform has a gallery of 400,000 webmixes and 7,500 Learning Paths that are searchable by grade level and subject.
 Educators can sign up online.

 Houghton Mifflin Harcourt has created a hub offering a library of free resources to support learning and professional development.
 Find learning activities, webinars for school leaders, Twitter chats on virtual instruction, free (or almost free!) books and more.

 Video lesson platform hand2mind just launched the website teach@home: Daily Lessons & Activities for K–5 Students, which offers free daily lessons and activities created and delivered by teachers.

 Boclips has made its vetted, curated K-12 video platform freely available to teachers until June 30.
 Teachers can sign up here.
 Boclips is also offering a free resource kit called “Remote Learning with Video” to provide tools, ideas, and inspiration for incorporating video into virtual learning.